Greville Janner: House of Commons and Jewish causes

 Having unsuccessfully fought Wimbledon in the 1955 General Election, Janner represented Leicester North West from the 1970 general election until February 1974, succeeding his father, Sir Barnett Janner, a former Chairman of the Zionist Federation of Great Britain.
 His father announced his retirement from the Commons two days before candidate nominations closed in 1970, and his son was quickly chosen in his place.
 Posters imploring electors to "Vote Janner" had already been printed, and thus did not need to be scrapped.

 The younger Janner retained the reformed Leicester West from 1974 until his retirement at the 1997 general election.
 Janner chaired the Select Committee on Employment from 1994 to 1996.
 He lost this position because Conservative members of the committee acted against him.
 A potential conflict of interest existed as he was an advisor to firms the committee might investigate.
 He was succeeded in Leicester West by Patricia Hewitt.

 Janner was president of the Board of Deputies of British Jews, the main representative body of the British Jewish community, from 1978 to 1984, and was a prominent campaigner in the efforts to gain reparations for victims of the Holocaust.
-In parliament, and outside, he was involved in campaigning for the War Crimes Act 1991, lobbying the Thatcher government to allow legislation to bring those responsible for Nazi atrocities (and now resident in Britain) to justice.
+In parliament, and outside, he was involved in campaigning for the War Crimes Act 1991, lobbying the Thatcher government to allow legislation to bring those responsible for Nazi atrocities (and then living in Britain) to justice.
 He was also a vice-president of the World Jewish Congress until 2009 and of the Jewish Leadership Council until 2015.
 He was president of the National Council for Soviet Jewry (1979–85) and the Commonwealth Jewish Council.

 In 1988 he co-founded the Holocaust Educational Trust with Merlyn Rees, a body which successfully persuaded the British government to add teaching about the Holocaust to the National Curriculum in 1988.
 Janner stood down from the role in 2012.
 The Lord Janner Scholarship provides funding for ten schools to take part in the Trust's educational programmes each year.

 Janner sought to foster good relations between different faiths and religions and wrote about this issue in his book One Hand Alone Cannot Clap.
 He co-founded (along with Prince Hassan of Jordan) the Coexistence Trust, a charity to combat Islamophobia and antisemitism.